-An engine alone won't do much for you, though, as they don't include any kind of graphical user interface, just a console.
-To play against a chess engine or use it to analyze boards, it must be paired with a chess GUI, but there are lots of free ones.
-Most come with many engines installed already, so you can get started with one download.
+An engine alone won't do much for you, as they don't include any kind of graphical user interface, just a console.
+To easily play against a chess engine or use it to analyze boards, you'll want to pair it with a chess GUI.
+There are lots of free ones.
+Most come with engines installed already, so you can get started with one download.

-Lucas Chess: Simple and easy to understand for beginners, Lucas Chess is a good place to start.
+Lucas Chess: Simple and easy to understand for beginners.
 It includes a bunch of engines and training tools, and the UI isn't too confusing, even if you're unfamiliar with the more complicated functions of chess engines.

 WinBoard: It isn't the prettiest GUI, but WinBoard and Xboard are feature rich and include support for chess variants, too.